gilbertchen/duplicacy/GUIDE.md

    duplicacy history [command options] <file>

 OPTIONS:
-   -id <snapshot id>        find the file in the snpashot with the specified id -r <revision> [+]        show history of the specified revisions -hash                    show the hash of the on-disk file -storage <storage name>  retrieve files from the specified storage
+   -id <snapshot id>        find the file in the snapshot with the specified id -r <revision> [+]        show history of the specified revisions -hash                    show the hash of the on-disk file -storage <storage name>  retrieve files from the specified storage